ogdenpm/intel80tools/Doc/Tools.md

-  TARGET  issues a warning if the specified target format is different SOURCE  issues a warning if the actual source file format is different LOAD    issues a warning if the actual load address is different START   set the start address if not set, else warn if source file start is different NAME    sets the name for AOMFxx formats otherwise ignored DATE    sets the date field for AOM96 otherwise ignored TRN     sets the TRN value for AOMFxx otherwise ignored.
+  TARGET  issues a warning if the specified target format is different SOURCE  issues a warning if the actual source file format is different LOAD    issues a warning if the actual load address is different START   set the start address warn if source file start is different NAME    sets the name for AOMFxx formats otherwise ignored DATE    sets the date field for AOM96 otherwise ignored TRN     sets the TRN value for AOMFxx otherwise ignored.
 Error if invalid